changeworld/azure-docs.pl-pl/articles/sentinel/roles.md

 ---
-title: Uprawnienia na platformie Azure — wskaźnik | Microsoft Docs
+title: Permissions in Azure Sentinel | Microsoft Docs
-description: W tym artykule wyjaśniono, w jaki sposób wskaźnik platformy Azure używa kontroli dostępu opartej na rolach do przypisywania uprawnień użytkownikom i identyfikowania dozwolonych akcji dla każdej roli.
+description: This article explains how Azure Sentinel uses role-based access control to assign permissions to users and identifies the allowed actions for each role.
 services: sentinel
 cloud: na
 documentationcenter: na